suhaskamath2712/E0261_P11/documentation.md

   - Parameters:
     - `sqlAJSON`: cleaned JSON plan for the first query
     - `sqlBJSON`: cleaned JSON plan for the second query
-  - Returns: Raw LLM response as `String` (the method currently constructs a prompt and calls the OpenAI client from env; the returned `Response` is converted to `String`).
-  - Notes: This method uses an environment-configured `OpenAIClient` and the `gpt-5` model name in the example code; adapt for your provider and API keys.
-May throw runtime exceptions from the client library.
+  - Returns: Assistant text extracted from the LLM response.
+The helper constructs a strict prompt that includes both cleaned plan JSON blobs and the allow-list of supported transformation names.
+  - Notes: Behavior details:
+    - The method checks `OPENAI_API_KEY` in the environment and returns a safe "not equivalent" contract string if missing (avoid interactive prompts).
+    - It uses the Responses API and performs best-effort extraction of the assistant's output text from the SDK `Response` object (falls back to a conservative non-equivalent value if extraction fails).
+    - The prompt requests a strict contract: first line `true`/`false`, followed (if `true`) by zero-or-more exact transformation names (one per line).
+Unexpected or free-form LLM output will be treated as `false` to avoid exceptions.

 - public static LLMResponse getLLMResponse(String sqlA, String sqlB)
   - Parameters: `sqlA` and `sqlB` are SQL strings (not precomputed JSON).
 The method obtains cleaned JSON plans via `GetQueryPlans.getCleanedQueryPlanJSONasString` and then contacts the LLM via `contactLLM`.